zcnet/twentytwenty-proton/readme.md

 ```

 ## Usage
-Once installed and activaded the Plugin modifies the Wordpress Media Gallery and adds a new "Link"-Option while creating a Image Gallery for the "gallery"-Shortcode.
+Once installed and activated the Plugin modifies the Wordpress Media Gallery and adds a new "Link"-Option while creating a Image Gallery for the "gallery"-Shortcode.
 You just need to select exactly two images, bring them in the right order (before,after) and select the new "Link"-Option: "TwentyTwentyProton".